zxphyrx/highway/app/views/overview/overview.md

 #### 1. Pick an idea

 Pick an idea!
-You can either choose a [Starter Project](/starter-projects) (4 points) or a [Custom Project](/advanced) (6/10 points)
+You can either choose a [Starter Project](/starter-projects) (4 points) or a [Custom Project](/advanced) (6 or 10 points)

-Starter projects are guided resources that help you build awesome stuff like macropads just like the one below.
+[Starter Projects](/starter-projects) are guided resources that help you build awesome stuff like macropads just like the one below.
 In exchange, we'll ship you the parts you need to build it!

 <img src="https://hackpad.hackclub.com/orpheuspadpic.png" style="max-width: 400px;"></img>